Skip to content

 Async :class:Agent with filesystem-discovered skill injection.

-On first run (or after a message reset) the SkillAgent appends the skill catalog to its system message and attaches an async skills :class:MCPClient so the model can call activate_skill to load full skill instructions on demand.
+On first run (or after a message reset) the SkillAgent appends the skill catalog to its system message and adds the async skills server's tools (via aio.MCPClient.as_tools()) to model_client.tools so the model can call activate_skill to load full skill instructions on demand.

 aimu.aio.OrchestratorAgent